Come and visit – online or in person

 Organise a fundraising event

-For those looking to do a little bit extra, organising a fundraising event to support ASASS can help a lot.
+For those looking to do a little bit extra, organizing a fundraising event to support ASASS can help a lot.
 Rallying people around a cause can help to bring a community together.

 On his his 60th birthday, instead of asking for presents, Ewan Martin Quirk set up a JustGiving page and raised over £6000.
 This money will help to build a home for an orphaned young boy on the streets of Burundi.
 Ewan said “We didn’t need presents on our joint 60th birthday, so we asked our guests to donate to ASASS instead.
 We have worked hard and we have a home and a lovely family.
 Orphan children would struggle to get that, so if we can help them build a house, perhaps they can have a home and a family too.”